jMonsinjon/docs-1/pages/cloud/vps/root_password/guide.en-gb.md

 └─sdb15   8:31   0  106M  0 part /mnt/sdb15
 ```

-The image above shows that your system partition is mounted on **/mnt/sdb1**.
+The example output above shows that the system partition is mounted on **/mnt/sdb1**.

 #### Step 3: CHROOT permissions

 You now need to edit the root directory, for the changes to be applied to your system.
-You can do this by using the chroot command.
-Please enter the following command:
+You can do this by using the `chroot` command:

 ```sh
 chroot /mnt/sdb1/